 Critical Race Theory has been all over the news.
 Citizens are livid that school children are being taught to hate themselves and our country.
 In fact, nothing has rallied voters into action like this issue, and the Texas legislature knew they had to address it.
 Unfortunately, as politicians do, they passed a bill that was weak and ineffective.
 Imagine that.
 So voters turned to Abbott for help, and you know what he did?
 He wrote a letter.
 A letter.
 What???
 Abbott did put it on the agenda in the 2nd special session, but he did nothing to make anything happen with it, and so nothing did.
 More failed leadership at the expense of our children and our nation’s future.

 - Abbott failed to address the electric grid, even after Texans died during Snowmageddon due to power outages.
 Abbott isn’t responsible for the weather, but he has known for years that the grid was insufficient, and he chose to ignore it.
 Did you know we were 3-1/2 minutes away from a complete shut down of the Texas power grid?
 It would have taken months to recover!
-The grid has been so poorly mismanaged under Abbott that people froze to death in their own homes.
+The grid has been so poorly managed under Abbott that people froze to death in their own homes.
 Abbott wouldn’t address it then, and he hasn’t addressed it even now.
 The deaths of Texans are at his feet.
 Even efforts they did make don’t go into effect until 2024.

 - Abbott failed to address the Texas Border Crisis.
 Did you know that Abbott has been in an elected position with the power to fix the Texas border for 20 years?
 In 2002 he was elected as Atty Gen. He stayed in that office for TWELVE YEARS and did nothing.
 In 2014 he became Governor and in EIGHT YEARS has done nothing.
 Yes, he’s talked a lot about it and given sound bites that make it seem like he’s done something, but in reality, the border is more porous than ever.
 250 THOUSAND illegals enter Texas every month!
 We even have Texas Guard at the border not getting paid!
 Sadly, Abbott places blame on everyone but himself and is not courageous enough to take real action.
 Oh, he did put up a little bit of fence… chainlink fence, that is… funded by donations from folks like you and me (as if we don’t already pay enough in taxes)… and placed on the private property of his donors.
 His “Lone Star Plan” has been a complete failure.
 It is time voters start looking at results, not rhetoric.